tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 *Tweens are mostly useful for animations requiring a numerical property to be interpolated over a range of values.
 The name tween comes from in-betweening, an animation technique where you specify keyframes and the computer interpolates the frames that appear between them.
 Animating something with a Tween is called tweening. ...*

-Overall, they are a very powerful tool for making **small animations** or things that happen instantly **more smooth** such as UI bars, text micro movements, fade in/out character bobbing, screen transitions, recoil, static camera movements, rotating/scaling objects, moving objects to mouse, and much more.
+Overall, they are a very powerful tool for making **small animations** or things that happen instantly **smoother**, such as UI bars, text micro movements, fade in/out character bobbing, screen transitions, recoil, static camera movements, rotating/scaling objects, moving objects to the mouse, and much more.

 ### Tweens in Godot
 To create a tween in Godot, you can simply call the `create_tween()` function, which will return a **`Tween`** object.
 The `Tween` class has two functions that are relevant to us:
-- `tween_property(node, "property", final_value, time)` - tweens a property (variable) from its current value to a given value taking given time
+- `tween_property(node, "property", final_value, time)` - tweens a property (variable) from its current value to a given value, taking the given time
 - `tween_method(function, start, end, time)` - tweens a value from `start` to `end` and calls a given function with that value (useful for more complex scenarios, where you don't just set a value)

 These functions return a variable of type **`Tweener`**.
 This variable tells you everything about the animation you created.
 You can change the `easing` and `transition`, which determine **how the value** will be interpolated (changed in time).
 An example of how these settings change the animation can be seen in this [cheatsheet](https://easings.net/en#) (I recommend bookmarking it).

 ### Enter2D
 Let's start in the `_enter2D()` function in the `platforming_section.gd` script.
 I would like the player to slowly **scale down** to 0 and **move** to the position of the 2D player.
-The tweens will take some time to play out and this **time** should be easily configurable.
+The tweens will take some time to play out, and this **time** should be easily configurable.

 **Add** another `export` variable called `tween_time` of type `float`.